johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 - **local** `distributed actor` references
   - which are semantically the same as non-distributed `actor`s at runtime.
 - **remote** `distributed actor` references
-  - which can be thought of "proxy" objects, which merely point at a remote actor, identifier by their `.id`.
+  - which can be thought of as "proxy" objects, which merely point at a remote actor, identified by their `.id`.
 Such objects do not have any storage allocated for the actor declarations stored properties.
-Distributed functions on such instance are implemented by serializing and sending asynchronous messages over the underlying transport.
+Distributed functions on such instances are implemented by serializing and sending asynchronous messages over the underlying transport.

-In other words, given the following snippet of code.
-We never know if the `greeter` passed to the `greet(who:)` function is local or remote.
+In other words, given the following snippet of code, we never know if the `greeter` passed to the `greet(who:)` function is local or remote.
 We merely operate on the information that it is a _distributed actor_, and therefore _may_ be remote:

 ```swift
 distributed actor Greeter {